fmuni/boilingFoam-PUBLIC/README.md

 # boilingFoam-PUBLIC
 OpenFOAM-based solvers, libraries, and test cases for simulating boiling flows with VOF using both interFoam and isoAdvector.
 The solver is developed for ESI OpenFOAM v2106. <br>
-The pdf file boilingFoam.pdf serves as a guide to phase change modelling, boilingFoam, and to the tutorials available in this repository
+The pdf file boilingFoam.pdf serves as a guide to phase change modelling, boilingFoam, and to the tutorials available in this repository.

 # references